Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 2.2 The relevant legislation in relation to the processing of data is:

-(b) The Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications).
+(c) The Privacy and Electronic Communications Regulations 2003 (as may be amended).

-3.1 We hold a variety of Data relating to individuals and customers, (also referred to as data subjects) which is known as Personal Data.
-The Personal Data held and processed by us is detailed within the Fair Processing Notice.
+3.1 We hold a variety of Data relating to you, which is known as Personal Data.
+The Personal Data held and processed by us is detailed within our Fair Processing Notice.

 3.1.1 Personal Data is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by us.

-3.1.2 We also hold Personal data that is sensitive in nature (i.e. relates to or reveals a data subject’s racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
+3.1.2 We also hold Personal data that is sensitive in nature (i.e. relates to or reveals your racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
 This is “Special Category Personal Data” or “Sensitive Personal Data”.

 4.0 Processing of Personal Data

-4.1 We are permitted to process Personal Data on behalf of data subjects provided we are doing so on one of the following grounds:
+4.1 We are permitted to process Personal Data on behalf of you provided we are doing so on one of the following grounds:

-- Processing with the consent of the data subject (see section 4.3)
+- Processing with your consent (see section 4.3);

-- When processing is necessary for the performance of a contract between us and the data subject or for entering into a contract with the data subject
+- When processing is necessary for the performance of a contract between us and you or for entering into a contract with you;

-- When processing is necessary to protect the vital interests of the data subject or another person
+- When processing is necessary to protect the vital interests of you or another person;